Bin-Chen-Lab/sigatlas/README.md

 with gene in rows and samples in columns.
 The rowname should be gene Symbols. sigatlas package uses the normalized expression value (TPM or FPKM value).
 The gene signatures are provided in the package, but if anyone wants to use their own gene signature for the cells, they can use their own signature.
 The signatures should be a list of genes.
-Currently, gene signature of seven healthy human organ tissues namesly, liver, kidney, Bone.marrow, breast, bladder, Retina, and Thymus are available.
+Currently, gene signature of seven healthy human organ tissues namely, liver, kidney, Bone.marrow, breast, bladder, Retina, and Thymus are available.
 So, useres can perform the analysis for these seven tissues.
 If anyone have control and disease dataset, they can combined all the samples in one matrix and use it.